AdamPaternostro/Azure-Databricks-Log4J-To-AppInsights/README.md

 1. Create Databricks workspace in Azure
 2. Create Application Insights in Azure (get your instrumentation key)
 3. Install Databricks CLI
-4. Open your Azure workspace, click on the user icon and create a token
+4. Open your Azure Databricks workspace, click on the user icon and create a token
 5. Run "databricks configure --token" to configure the Databricks CLI
 6. Replace APPINSIGHTS_INSTRUMENTATIONKEY (00000000-0000-0000-0000-000000000000) in the appinsights_logging_init.sh script
 7. Run Upload-Items-To-Databricks.sh (change the .bat for Windows).
 Linux you need to do a chmod +x on this file to run.